Flourless Banana Bread

 Instructions

-• In a large mixing bowl, combine the dry ingredients and mix well.
+• In a large bowl, combine the almond flour, sugar, baking powder, cinnamon, and salt, and mix well.
 In a separate bowl, melt your coconut oil.
 Add your mashed bananas and eggs and whisk together.

 • Combine wet and dry mixture and mix until fully incorporated.
 Pour into the greased pan.